-There are lots of different types or categories of chords.
-You must not learn all of them, but by learning different types of chords your guitar playing will expand.
+There are lots of types, or categories, of chords.
+You don't need to learn all of them, but by learning different types of chords your guitar playing will expand.

 The types of chords covered:

 Minor chords (Cm)